liyihang/General-Frontend/README.md

 # General-Management-Systems
-A general management system suitable for most scenarios
+A general management system suitable for most scenarios.
+The project is build by vite and vue3.2 version.